dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-07-planes-taxis-jeepneys-and-trikes.md

 ---
-title: Planes, Taxis, Jeepneys, and Trikes
+title: Planes, Taxis, Jeepneys and Trikes
 layout: blog
 featured_image: blog/post3.2.jpg
 description: Traveling around a foreign country can be a little daunting.
 The public transit system is confusing and intimidating.
 Even the airports are a little unfamiliar.